-When considering projects and programmes for funding we do so in accordance with the constitution and our project prioritisation and business case process, which can be found here: Business cases project prioritisation and grant funding agreements
+When considering projects and programmes for funding we do so in accordance with the constitution and our project prioritisation and business case process, which can be found in our Assurance Framework.

 While we strive to resolve complaints at an early stage, we have an Enquiries and Complaints Procedure which provide an opportunity to address them and where necessary to make them confidential.
-The procedure can be found here: Enquiries and Complaints Policy
+The procedure can be found within our assurance framework.

 In addition we have a Whistleblowing Policy.
 This covers situations where an individual who has concerns about a danger, risk, contravention of rules or illegality provides useful information to address this.
 In doing so they are acting in the wider public interest, usually because it threatens others or impacts on public funds.
-The policy can be found here: Whistleblowing policy
+The policy can be found within our Assurance Framework.

-Each July, we publish annual accounts which set out how the LEP has invested its resources.
-In addition, each October we publish an annual report which sets out a full picture of the LEP’s activities over the previous year.
-This publication coincides with our annual conference.
+Each July, we publish Annual Accounts which set out how the LEP has invested its resources.
+In addition we publish an Annual Report, which sets out a full picture of the LEP’s activities over the previous year, around the same time.
 Both publications can be found under the Annual Reports tab in Resources.